ronasap/Tests-for-ABAPGIT-plugin/README.md

 https://youtu.be/pEY5I29pIak
 (in the part of video)https://youtu.be/pEY5I29pIak?t=335

-also don't miss an important step in tutorial https://developers.sap.com/tutorials/abap-environment-abapgit-transfer..html:
+also don't dismiss an important step in tutorial https://developers.sap.com/tutorials/abap-environment-abapgit-transfer.html:
 Generate a personal access token in GitHub, here : https://github.com/settings/tokens